-Please e-mail news editor Ana McKenzie, at email@example.com.
+Please e-mail news editor Ryan Pitkin, at email@example.com.

 Q: Where can I, the aspiring musician, send in albums for review?

-Please mail press materials and the CD to Jeff Hahne, music editor, Creative Loafing, 1000 NC Music Factory Blvd.
+Please mail press materials and CDs to Anita Overcash at Creative Loafing, 1000 NC Music Factory Blvd.
 Suite C2, Charlotte, NC 28206.
-You can also email him at firstname.lastname@example.org
+You can also email her at firstname.lastname@example.org

 Q:Where do I send press releases or submit event information?